AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 - `Extra:` Controls voice model quality.
 2.7s is the max, anything above is not worth it and can cause issues for no benefit.
 ***
 #### `VOL:`
-- `in:` This raises the microphone volume before it goes into the voice changer (Recommended to leave it on the default or if needed, not to go too high, else it increases background noise and makes the voice sound worse).
+- `in:` This raises the microphone volume before it goes into the realtime voice changer (Recommended to leave it on the default or if needed, not to go too high, else it increases background noise and makes the voice sound worse).

-- `OUT:` Raising voice changer volume on the output.
+- `OUT:` Raising realtime voice changer volume on the output.

-- `MON:` Increases volume of your headphones that you set on "mon" if you selected to hear yourself with the voice changer.
+- `MON:` Increases volume of your headphones that you set on "mon" if you selected to hear yourself with the realtime voice changer.
 ***
 - `Pitch:` This is the pitch.
 Going into negative will make it lower pitch, going higher will make it higher pitch.
 If you have a male voice using a female voice, aim for 10 - 14, this depends on your voice, try around those numbers until you find a sweet spot.